 If you are building an application using Cloud APIs, we recommend you to use Google Cloud Client Libraries if available.
 The client libraries handle common API features for your convenience, such as authentication, error handling, retry, and payload validation.
 For more information, see Client Libraries Explained.

 For more information about billing, see Create, modify, or close your billing account.

-For information about enabling billing on your project, see Modify a project's billing settings.
+For more information about enabling billing on your project, see Modify a project's billing settings.

-For more information about using an API or command line tool to enable and disable APIs, see Enabling and disabling services in the Service Usage documentation.
+For more information about enabling and disabling APIs, see Enabling and disabling services.